-There are plenty of places to have a drink or a cocktail in London.
+There are plenty of places to have a drink or a cocktail in Knightsbridge.
 But few can match the Blue Bar for wow factor.

 Drop in for some of the most colourful cocktails in town.
-There’s nothing quite like a Wedding Cobbler, a Naked in the Rain or a Kryptonite to ease you into the evening.
+There’s nothing quite like a Nostalgia, a Shiso Mine or a Notorious to ease you into the evening.

-Settle into a cosy nook to take in David Collins’s Lutyens Blue theme.
+Settle into a cosy nook to take in David Collins Studio's Lutyens Blue theme.
 Or discover the Blue Bar’s contemporary side by scoring a table in the state-of-the-art glass extension.
 Spacious and impeccably stylish, this is a bar whose sparkling energy is sure to leave you spellbound.

 The Blue Bar operates a no reservation policy.